-Talking to scientists who regularly use target capture for their next generation sequencing about the performance of their current or desired enrichment panel, I realize the diversity in the number and interpretation of metrics that are believed to be important.
-To help reduce confusion from the vast number of metrics circulating in the NGS field, I have decided to discuss those that scientists at IDT consider to be important for our analysis of short read sequencers.
+Talking to scientists who regularly use target capture for their next generation sequencing about the performance of their current or desired enrichment panel, we realize the diversity in the number and interpretation of metrics that are believed to be important.
+To help reduce confusion from the vast number of metrics circulating in the NGS field, we present metrics that are important for our analysis of short read sequencers.
 To evaluate sequencing performance, it is important to understand what the following metrics indicate and how to use them together:

 - Coverage depth

 After reads (sequenced DNA fragments) are generated, they are filtered based on quality.
 The percentage that passes the filter (% PF) are aligned to a reference genome.
 For targeted sequencing, the reads that align to the region of interest are on-target (Method #1, Figure 1).
 The measurement of on-target bases or % on-target* are typically represented as the ratio of the number of bases within a target region to the total number of pass-filter bases, expressed as a percentage (Method #2).
 The default range used for near bases is within 200 bp of the target region using Picard HsMetrics.
 Usually, we calculate these values after duplicate reads are removed.
 On-target percentage can be improved using blockers.
 Blockers are added during hybridization capture and anneal to adapters to prevent cross-hybridization, also called daisy chaining, between library fragments (Figure 2).

 Method #1: % On-target bases = On-target bases/Total aligned bases

 Method #2: % On-target* = (On-target bases + near-target bases)/Total aligned bases